 Elevation gain: 4290 ft

-This ride has very little “wow” factor—no grand vistas, no towering monoliths.
+This ride, like all the riding in the Grass Valley/Nevada City area, has very little “wow” factor—no grand vistas, no towering monoliths.
 But it is an exceedingly pleasant bucolic stroll, gradually ascending through foothill woods, meadows, and horse farms, with lots of variety to the contour.
 The landscape is quite handsome, and particularly so in the spring when things are green.
 The level of traffic is more than I would wish, even on weekdays, but it’s hardly a deal-breaker.
 And you turn around in Grass Valley, a community I’m very fond of.
-I learned the route from Steve Cimini, who has introduced me to many of the rides in this list via his guided club rides with the Sacramento Bike Hikers.

 It’s 22 miles of almost uninterrupted up, but it’s all mellow—less than 100 ft per mile—and I don’t think of this ride as a lot of work.
 The descent coming back down Rattlesnake Road has wonderful, whoop-inducing moments and is almost good enough to make the Best of the Best list.